gustavovaznet/website-zoom/README.md

 # Zoom Delivery
-This is a website for a delivery app.
+This is a website for a delivery app called Zoom Delivery.

 ## Screenshots
 <table>